-Keystone Ski Resort is an incredible place to host your destination Colorado mountain wedding!
+Keystone Ski Resort is an incredible place to host your Colorado destination mountain wedding!

 I’ve photographed nearly 200 beautiful weddings during my wedding photography career here in Colorado.
-There are so many lovely places to tie the knot in this huge state that I’ve always known I’m just scratching the surface when it comes to seeing all of the incredible wedding venues out there.
+There are so many lovely places to tie the knot in this huge state that I’ve always known I’m just scratching the surface when it comes to seeing all of the incredible Colorado destination wedding venues out there.
 I think the views are always one of the most important things to consider, particularly for a destination wedding.
 Since family and friends are traveling so far, it’s nice to have a place to gather that is really going to wow them.
 Last Friday was actually my first time photographing a wedding celebration on top of the mountain at Keystone Resort and boy, did it deliver!

 Double the amount of Gondolas!